 Probiotics will help modulate the number of calories that you absorb, and how much energy you burn, and reduce systemic inflammation but all of these benefits are multiplied when combined with something like high-intensity exercise or a whole food-based diet.

 6 Ways Probiotics can Help you Lose Weight

 We know that weight gain is much more complex than simple “energy balance” or the calorie in minus calorie out model.

 I’ve explained in previous posts how those supplements help with weight loss but what about probiotics?

-Well for starters we know that certain bacteria alter the absorption of food in your GI tract but they also create byproducts which may contribute to weight gain:
+Well, for starters, we know that certain bacteria alter the absorption of food in your GI tract but they also create byproducts that may contribute to weight gain:

-Studies have indicated that certain bacteria produce something called short chain fatty acid and these SCF's promote low grade inflammation which causes insulin resistance and increased leptin resistance down stream:
+Studies have indicated that certain bacteria produce something called short-chain fatty acid and these SCFs promote low-grade inflammation (10) which causes insulin resistance and increased leptin resistance downstream: